ryanardo/tutorial-webpack-demo/README.md

 	* CSS (download test image prior to running these steps)
 		* RUN: npm install --save-dev file-loader
 		* Update webpack config file to include/use the file-load module.
-		* Update the index.js to insert the newly added image.
+		* Update the index.js to import the image into the JavaScript, and then insert the newly added image into the index.html file.

-	*
+# PART 6.
+Output Management
+* Add multiple entry points, and outputs corresponding exits (EXPLAIN WITH GREATER DETAIL IN FINAL DRAFT).